Iwakura Tomomi: Personal life

-Iwakura Tomomi's height was about 160 cm.
-He was born in poverty, and he lived a simple life.
+Iwakura Tomomi's height was about 160cm.
 He used to like Japanese sake and drank around 90 ml, three times a day.
 However, because of his health condition and food restrictions, he could drink western wine only instead of Japanese sake.
 During his life after retirement, he did not exercise at all, and ate very little to the extent he was compared to a bird.
 Iwakura was very particular about what to eat, and was fond of eating fish, meat, and vegetables, rather than beef and chicken.
 He also liked the cuisine of Kyoto, and turtle cuisine was one of his favorites.
-His hobby was Noh dance in plain clothes.
-He was an open-minded person who put himself in the other person's shoes before forming any opinion.
-He had a wife, named Mineko, but she died on October 24, 1874.
-After Mineko's death, he remarried Makiko Noguchi.